mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 ### Acknowledgements & Contributors:

+Many Thanks to those contributing to this project.
-Many parts of the generator scripts and code running behind this project have been adapted from multiple sources.
-In fact it's so hard to mention everyone but here are a few key people whose little snippets of code have helped me introduce new features all the time.
-Show them some love and check out some of their projects too
+Many parts of the generator scripts and code running behind this project have been adapted from snippets from hundreds of sources.
+In fact it is so hard to mention everyone but here are a few key people whose little snippets of code have helped me introduce new features all the time.
+Show them some love and check out some of their projects too.

-- Stuart Cardall - https://github.com/itoffshore (Cross Platform Improvements to Update Script and man pages for Alpine Linux)
+- Stuart Cardall - https://github.com/itoffshore (Update script & Alpine Linux package)
 - Stevie-Ray Hartog https://github.com/Stevie-Ray
 - Marius Voila https://github.com/mariusv
 - Cătălin Mariș https://github.com/alrra